MarlonWen/Tic-Tac-Toe-/README.md

 # Tic-Tac-Toe-

-Tic Tac Toe game (pygame) where you play against a perfect AI.
+Tic Tac Toe game (pygame) where you play against a perfect AI using the Minimax algorithm with alpha-beta pruning.

 How to run: